 Certain medications can also lead to black-colored stools.
 Iron supplements and bismuth-based medications, for example, can darken your stools.

 Sometimes, serious blood and circulation abnormalities in your digestive system can cause black, tarry stools.
-These include:
+These can include the following:

-- bowel ischemia: a reduction of blood flow to the intestines
+- Bowel ischemia is a reduction of blood flow to the intestines.

-- varices: large protruding veins in the intestines
+- Varices are large, protruding veins in the intestines.

-A common cause of blood stools is the presence of hemorrhoids.
+A common cause of bloody stools is the presence of hemorrhoids.
 Hemorrhoids are swollen veins located in your rectum or anus.
 Straining to produce a bowel movement can cause bleeding.

 Blockages at any point in your digestive tract can cause black, tarry, or bloody stools.

 Your doctor will take a medical history and perform a physical examination to determine the cause of your unusual stool color.
-Imaging tests such as MRIs, X-rays, and CT scans can help your doctor see the blood flow to your digestive system.
-These diagnostic tools will reveal any blockages that could be causing gastrointestinal (GI) bleeding.
+They’ll probably order blood tests and a stool sample.
+Imaging tests such as MRIs, X-rays, and CT scans can help them see the blood flow to your digestive system.
+These diagnostic tools will reveal any blockages that could be causing gastrointestinal

 Your doctor may schedule a colonoscopy to assess the condition of your colon.
-A colonoscopy is often performed under sedation.
+A colonoscopy often occurs while you’re under sedation.
 Your doctor will use a thin, flexible tube with a camera on the end to see the inside of your colon and look for the cause of your symptoms.

-Treatment of bloody or tarry stools varies according to the cause of the problem.
-According to the American Cancer Society, people that have hemorrhoids can ease the passage of stool and reduce bleeding by using stool softeners under a doctor’s direction (ACS).
+The treatment of bloody or tarry stools varies according to the cause of the problem.
+According to the American Cancer Society, people with cancer who have hemorrhoids can ease the passage of stool and reduce bleeding by using stool softeners under a doctor’s direction.
 Sitz baths can also ease the pain of hemorrhoids and prevent bleeding.

-Your doctor may prescribe acid-reducing medications to treat bleeding ulcers, or antibiotics and immunosuppressant drugs to calm inflammatory bowel disease and infections.
+Your doctor may prescribe acid-reducing medications to treat bleeding ulcers.
+Antibiotics and immunosuppressant drugs can also calm inflammatory bowel disease and infections.

-Vein abnormalities and blockages may require surgical repair if the bleeding does not stop on its own.
-If you have lost a lot of blood through your stool, you may be at risk for developing anemia.
+Vein abnormalities and blockages may require surgical repair if the bleeding doesn’t stop on its own.
+If you’ve lost a lot of blood through your stool, you may be at risk of developing anemia.
 You may need a blood transfusion to replenish your supply of red blood cells.

 Polyps on your colon that cause bloody stools can indicate precancerous conditions or cancer in some people.
 Your doctor will determine the appropriate treatment for these conditions.
-Removal of the polyps may be all that is needed in some cases.
-Others may require radiation therapy and chemotherapy if cancer is present.
+Removal of the polyps may be all that’s necessary in some cases.
+Other polyps may require radiation therapy and chemotherapy if cancer is present.